sofiawallq/restaurant-sakura/README.md

 ![printscreen third view landing page and footer](/static/images/printscreen/landing_page_third_view_footer.png)

-On mobile devices one of the images dissappear, along with the repeating Book a table-buttons as to not stack to much stuff on top of each other.
+On mobile devices one of the images dissappear, along with the repeating Book a table-button, as to not stack to much stuff on top of each other.
 Below this content is just a responsive version of the footer.

 ![printscreen mobile second view landing page](/static/images/printscreen/mobile_second_view.png)